lua-cookbook/lua-cookbook/src/book/en_US/intro.md

 and then the first element will be `arr[1]`, etc; the length of the array is `#arr`.
 So to print out this array:

-    for i = 1,#arr do print(arr[i]) end
+    for i = 1, #arr do print(arr[i]) end

-(Yes, arrays start with index 1; it's best to accept this and learn to live with the fact.)
+Arrays start with index 1; it's best to accept this and learn to live with the fact.

 These arrays are resizable; we can add new elements:

-    arr[#arr+1] = 50
+    arr[#arr + 1] = 50

 and insert elements at some position using the standard function `table.insert`; the second argument is the index _before_ where the value is inserted.

-    table.insert(arr,1,5)
+    table.insert(arr, 1, 5)

 After these two operations the array now looks like `{5,10,20,30,50,50}`.

+Arrays can be constructed efficiently using a for-loop.
+This creates an array containing the squares of the first ten integers:

+    arr = {}  -- an empty table
+    for i = 1, 10 do
+        arr[i] = i ^ 2
+    end

+Please notice that it is not necessary to specify the size of the array up front; a table will automatically increase in size.

 To complete the picture, there is `table.remove` which removes a value at a given index.

+The function `table.sort` will sort an array of numbers in ascending order.

+Lua tables can contain any valid Lua value:

+    t = {10,'hello',{1,2}}

+So `t[1]` is a number, `t[2]` is a string, and `t[3]` is itself another table.
+(But do not expect `table.sort` to know what to do with `t` !)

-What about trying to access an array element that does not exist, e.g. `arr[20]`?
+What about trying to access an element that does not exist, e.g. `arr[20]`?
 It will not raise an error, but return the value `nil`.
-So it is wise to carefully check what is returned from an arbitrary array access.
+So it is wise to carefully check what is returned from an arbitrary tab;e access.
 Since `nil` always indicates 'not found', it follows that you should not put `nil` into an array.

-Consider this:
+Consider:

+    arr = {1,2,nil,3,4}

+What is `#arr`?
+It may be 2, but it will definitely not be 5 !

+The same caution applies to creating arrays that start at 0.

+    arr = {}
+    for i = 0,9 do arr[i] = i end

+Well, `arr[0]` will be 0, and `arr[9]` will be 9, as expected.
+But `#arr` will be 9, not 10.
+And `table.sort` will only operate on indices between 1 and 9.
+(So yes, it is possible to arrange arrays from 0, but the standard table functions will not work as expected.)

+It is possible to compare tables for equality:

     a1 = {10,20}
     a2 = {10,20}
-    print(a1 == a2)
+    print(a1 == a2) --> false !

 The result is `false` because `a1` and `a2` are different _objects_.
 Table comparison does not compare the elements, it just checks whether the arguments are in fact the same tables.

+    a1 = {10,20}
+    a2 = a1
+    print(a1 == a2) --> true !
+    a1[2] = 2
+    print(a2[2]) --> 2

+`a1` and `a2` are merely names for the same thing - `a2` is just an _alias_ for `a1`.

 Newcomers to Lua are often surprised by the lack of 'obvious' functionality, like how to compare arrays 'properly' or how to print out an array.
 It helps to think of Lua as 'the C of dynamic languages' - lean and mean.
-It gives you a powerful core and you either build what you need, or reuse what others have provided, just as with C.
+It gives you a powerful core and you either build what you need, or reuse what others have provided, just as with

-There are a number of useful places to find this extra functionality, such as the [lua-users](http://lua-users.org/wiki/) wiki.
-And the whole purpose of the Lua cookbook is to provide good solutions so you do not have to reinvent the wheel.
+C.  The whole purpose of the Lua cookbook is to provide good solutions so you do not have to reinvent the wheel.

-Lua arrays (like their Python counterpart, lists) can contain any valid Lua value:

-    t = {10,'hello',{1,2}}

-So `t[1]` is a number, `t[2]` is a string, and `t[3]` is itself another array.

-### Maps (associative arrays)

-The term 'map' means a data structure which looks up a 'key' and returns its associated value; it is often called a 'hash' or a 'dictionary'.
-Maps in Lua are declared almost the same way as arrays:
+There is another use of Lua tables, constructing 'dictionaries' or 'maps'.
+Generally a Lua table associates values called  'keys' with other values:

     M = {one=1,two=2,three=3}